 It seems like all new cars come with fancy touch screens that take up a sizeable amount of real estate on the dashboard.
-But what if you don’t own a new car?
-You’re stuck with the old-school single-DIN radio.
-No fancy large screen.
-No infotainment system.
-That advanced smartphone in your pocket is useless when it comes to streaming your favorite music, getting step-by-step navigation directions, voice to text, or making calls.
+But what if you don’t own the latest and greatest?
+You’re stuck with the old-school single-DIN radio without a fancy large screen or infotainment system.
+That advanced smartphone in your pocket is useless when it comes to streaming your favorite music, getting step-by-step navigation directions, voice-to-text, or making calls.

-What you need is a serious upgrade to the sound quality and stereo system in your ride.
+What you need is a serious upgrade to the sound quality and stereo system in your vehicle.
 An aftermarket car stereo can do just that.
-Modern Single and double-DIN units come outfitted with the latest innovative features that you’ll find in new cars.
-We will give you a rundown of some of the best car stereos in the market that can give you all that and more.
+Modern Single and double-DIN units come with the latest innovative features that you find in new vehicles.
+Allow us to give you a rundown of some of the best car stereos in the market that can give you all that and more.

 - Hands-free calling

 - Small buttons

 - AUX input

 - Preset Equalizer settings